-Alphabet's VC arm backs OnePlus co-founder Carl Pei's 'Nothing' Company
+Alphabet's VC arm backs OnePlus co-founder Carl Pei's 'Nothing' company

 -

-“We’re building an ecosystem of smart devices,” Pei said in an interview Friday.
-“We’ll start with simpler products, wireless earbuds.
-We’re going to have multiple products throughout the year, not just audio products, and eventually we want to build it so these devices talk to each other.”

-He said GV, previously known as Google Ventures, invested $15 million in his company but declined to confirm the valuation or detail the design or specification of products.
+“We are grateful to have a venture capital firm of this calibre help in building Nothing together with us,” said Carl Pei, CEO and co-founder of Nothing.
+“We plan to aggressively grow the company, in particular, our R&D and design capabilities, to realize our mission of removing barriers between people and technology.”

+With the new funding, the company plans to expand its operations in Europe with headquarters in London.
+It plans to release its first smart devices in the coming months.

-Pei’s “vision for smart devices is compelling,” said Tom Hulme, General Partner at GV, said in a statement Tuesday.
-“We have high confidence that with Carl’s global mindset, the Nothing team will have a meaningful impact on the market for consumer technology.”
+“Carl Pei is a seasoned entrepreneur with marketing, hardware, and distribution experience that is key to bringing new devices to market,” said Tom Hulme, general partner at GV.
+“His vision for smart devices is compelling, and we have high confidence that with Carl’s global mindset, the Nothing team will have a meaningful impact on the market for consumer technology.”

+The new round takes the total amount of financing Nothing has raised to over $22 million.
+Previous investors include notable tech leaders and investors such as Tony Fadell (Principal at Future Shape and inventor of the iPod), Casey Neistat (YouTuber), Kevin Lin (co-founder of Twitch).
+The other investors include Steve Huffman (CEO of Reddit), Liam Casey (founder and CEO, PCH), Paddy Cosgrave (founder of Web Summit) and Josh Buckley (CEO of Product Hunt).
+Indian serial entrepreneur Kunal Shah has also backed the venture.

+Nothing also plans to open up for its community and the general public to invest as part of its Series A round.

 Dear Reader,